students walking on campus

 • Handle all department meeting schedules, agendas and minutes

-• Act as the liaison between college staff and the department of athletics for special events, including, but not limited to Alumni Events, Fundraising Events, SAAC Meetings, Town Halls, Hall of Fame, Senior Brunch, and Annual Banquet
+• Act as the liaison between university staff and the department of athletics for special events, including, but not limited to Alumni Events, Fundraising Events, SAAC Meetings, Town Halls, Hall of Fame, Senior Brunch, and Annual Banquet

 • Make hotel and air travel arrangements for Associate Vice President, Assistant Athletic Directors, visiting recruits and candidates for employment